Armstrong Whitworth AW.681: Selection

-There was a lengthy interval between the submissions and the British government making any decisions regarding the requirement.
-Wood observed that there was considerable pressure within the British aircraft industry for an indigenously developed design to be favoured, which had perhaps dissuaded the government from opting for a collaborative programme with the Americans despite explorations of such arrangements.
+There was a lengthy interval between the submissions and the British government making decisions regarding the requirement.
+Wood observed that there was considerable pressure within the British aircraft industry for an indigenously developed design to be favoured, which had perhaps dissuaded the government from opting for a collaborative programme with the Americans, despite explorations of such arrangements.

 A second issue of the requirement called for the presence of four deflected thrust engines, which were to be suitably augmented by several lift engines housed underneath the wings to allow the aircraft to achieve a viable Vertical Takeoff and Landing (VTOL) capability.
-In response, Armstrong Whitworth issued multiple revisions of their AW.681 proposal to accommodate this new need; these revised submissions incorporated both vectored thrust nozzles and boundary layer control (BLC) amongst other features; there was also considerable interest in adopting the Rolls-Royce Pegasus engine.
+Armstrong Whitworth issued revisions of their AW.681 proposal to accommodate this new need; these revised submissions incorporated vectored thrust nozzles and boundary layer control (BLC) amongst other features; there was also considerable interest in adopting the Rolls-Royce Pegasus engine.
 BAC also revised their designs in line with the requirement change, although Wood notes that Armstrong Whitworth had already emerged as the front runner for selection around this time.

 Following a competitive evaluation of the submissions, the AW.681 proposal was selected for further development.
-On 5 March 1962, Julian Amery, the Aviation Minister, announced that the UK Government had authorised the go-ahead for the HS.681 and that, in addition to a detailed project study being conducted, a prototype of the aircraft was projected to perform its maiden flight sometime during 1966.
-Around this time, it was anticipated that a total of 50 aircraft would be ordered.
-Furthermore, arrangements were also made for around 20 per cent of the production work to be sub-contracted to Short Brothers in Belfast, Northern Ireland.
+On 5 March 1962, Julian Amery, the Aviation Minister, announced that the Government had authorised the go-ahead for the HS.681 and that, in addition to a detailed project study being conducted, a prototype of the aircraft was projected to perform its maiden flight during 1966.
+Around this time, it was anticipated that 50 aircraft would be ordered.
+Arrangements were also made for around 20 per cent of the production work to be sub-contracted to Short Brothers in Belfast, Northern Ireland.

 Termination

-During 1964, following the formation of a new government dominated by the Labour Party, a review of all ongoing large military programmes was announced.
-During February 1965, the cancellation of the HS.681 programme was announced by the government; in its place, it would procure the American-built Lockheed Hercules to meet the RAF's needs instead.
+During 1964, following the formation of a new government dominated by the Labour Party, a review of large military programmes was announced.
+During February 1965, the cancellation of the HS.681 programme was announced by the government; in its place, it would procure the American-built Lockheed Hercules instead.

-In response to the order's cancellation, Armstrong Whitworth pursued a last-minute effort, promoting the development of a non-STOL version of the HS.681, designated the HS.802.
-To achieve lower costs, this proposal would have adopted both the same wings and engines as had been used on the HS.801 Nimrod maritime patrol aircraft.
+Armstrong Whitworth pursued a last-minute effort, promoting the development of a non-STOL version of the HS.681, designated the HS.802.
+To achieve lower costs, this proposal would have had the same wings and engines as had been used on the HS.801 Nimrod maritime patrol aircraft.
 Wood notes that the redesign, while likely being cheaper, came at the sacrifice of the type's STOL capabilities.

-Despite lobbying, the HS.802 failed to secure any commitments, making further development untenable; accordingly, Armstrong Whitworth shelved the project entirely.
-As a consequence of the cancellation, the Armstrong Whitworth factory in Coventry was closed, resulting in the loss of 5,000 jobs.
+Despite lobbying, the HS.802 failed to secure any commitments, making development untenable; Armstrong Whitworth shelved the project and the Armstrong Whitworth factory in Coventry was closed, resulting in the loss of 5,000 jobs.
 Wood critiqued the programme and its cancellation, attributing some responsibility to overly-ambitious requirements of the RAF that had pushed the limit of aircraft capabilities, as well as the failure to settle those requirements.